 On-Campus Dormitories

-There are two dormitory clusters on NCCU’s campus: the uphill dormitories are the Zi-Chiang cluster and the downhill dormitories are the Jhuang-Jing cluster.
-All NCCU dormitories are not co-ed.
+There are two dormitory clusters on the NCCU campus: the upper campus ZihCiang cluster and the lower campus JhuangJing cluster.
+NCCU dormitories are segregated by gender.
 Smoking and cooking are both prohibited in all NCCU dormitories.

 Application Period